Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Observations

 \subsection{Photometry}

 The photometric data were combined from a few dedicated monitoring projects, described in more detail in \citet{2020ApJ...896..146Z}.
-The source has been monitored in the V band as part of the OGLE-IV survey done with the 1.3 m Warsaw telescope at the Las Campanas Observatory, Chile.
+The source has been monitored in the V band as part of the OGLE-IV survey \citep{2015AcA....65....1U} done with the 1.3 m Warsaw telescope at the Las Campanas Observatory, Chile.
 The exposure times were typically around 240 sec, and the photometric errors were small, of order of 0.005 magnitude (see Table~\ref{tab:phot1}).
-In the later epochs the quasar was observed, again in V band, with the BMT telescope.
+In the later epochs the quasar was observed, again in V band, with the $40\,{\rm cm}$ Bochum Monitoring Telescope (BMT)\footnote{BMT is a part of the Universitaetssternwarte Bochum located near Cerro Armazones in Chile.
+For more information, see \citet{2013AN....334.1115R}.}.
+These data showed a systematic offset of 0.2 magnitudes towards larger magnitudes with respect to the overlapping OGLE data, which we corrected for by the shift of all of the BMT points.
 SALT spectroscopic observations were also supplemented, whenever possible, with the SALTICAM imaging in g band.
 We have analysed all of these data, however the two data sets (20 August 2013 and 27 January 2019) showed significant discrepancy with the other measurements.
 The first of the two sets of observations was done during full moon, and with the moon-target separation relatively large, spectroscopic observations were not affected, but the photometric observations were still affected.
 During the second set of observations the night was dark but seeing was about 2.5" during the photometry, dropping down to 2" during the spectroscopic exposures.
 We were unable to correct the data for these effects, and we did not include these data points in further considerations.
+Because of the collection of the data in $g$-band, we allowed for the grey shift of all the SALTICAM data, and the shift was determined using epochs when they coincided with the more precise OGLE set collected in the V-band.
 Finally, we supplemented our photometry with the lightcurve from Catalina Sky Survey \footnote{\url{http://nunuku.caltech.edu/cgi-bin/getcssconedb_release_img.cgi}} which is not of a very high quality (with the uncertainties of $0.02-0.03$ mag) but nicely covers the early period since 2005 till 2013.
 We have binned this data to reduce the scatter.
 Table ~\ref{tab:phot1} contains only the data points which were used in time delay measurements.
 All the data points are presented in the upper panel of Figure~\ref{fig:zestaw1}.

 Recently, the quasar was monitored in the V-band with a median sampling of 14 days using Lesedi, a 1-m telescope at the South African Astronomical Observatory (SAAO), with the Sutherland High Speed Optical Camera (SHOC).
 SHOC has a 5.7 $\times$ 5.7 square arcmin field-of-view (FoV).
 Each observation consists of 9 dithered 60\,s exposures.
 They are corrected for bias and flatfields (using dusk or dawn sky flats).
 Astrometry is obtained using the SCAMP tool \footnote{https://www.astromatic.net/software/scamp}.
 The resulting median-combined image has a 7.5 $\times$ 7.5 square arcmin FoV centered on the quasar.
 The light curves were created using 5 calibration stars located on the same image as the quasar.
 The preliminary results are consistent with the last photometric point from SALT/SALTICAM.